google/concatenate.js/README.md

 ## Advanced Usage

-The exported function supports a second param which is a funcion that gets to modify the output after the eval was added.
+The exported function supports a second param which is a function that gets to modify the output after the eval was added.
 You may find this useful for i.e. adding CommonJS module wrappers.
 For an example see example_common_js_simulator.js.

 ## Fine print

-Pull requests are very much appreciated.
-Please sign the [Google Code contributor license agreement](http://code.google.com/legal/individual-cla-v1.0.html) (There is a convenient online form) before submitting.

 <dl>
   <dt>Author</dt><dd><a href="https://github.com/cramforce">Malte Ubl (Google Inc.)</a></dd>